30 Funniest Movie Characters of All Time

 "I am serious.
 And don't call me Shirley."

-It’s one thing to make someone laugh, it’s something else altogether to make someone laugh—and then laugh and laugh—for years.
-With a surefire combination of sharp writing and stellar acting, a few characters have secured spots in that vaunted pantheon.
-You know: The fictional folks you quote time and time again, no matter the circumstance. (“This building has to be at least…. three times bigger than this!”)
-What follows is a rogues gallery of characters—from mercenaries and models to nannies and newscasters—who have tickled our funny bones the most over the years.
-And for more on the echelons of Hollywood characters, don’t miss the 30 Funniest Sitcom Characters of All Time.
+It's one thing to make someone laugh, it's something else altogether to make someone laugh—and then laugh and laugh—for years.
+With a surefire combination of sharp writing and stellar acting, a few funny movie characters have secured spots in that vaunted pantheon.
+You know: The fictional folks you quote time and time again, no matter the circumstance. ("This building has to be at least…. three times bigger than this!")
+What follows is a rogues gallery of the funniest movie characters, from mercenaries and models to nannies and newscasters, who have tickled our funny bones the most over the years.
+And for more on the echelons of Hollywood characters, don't miss the 30 Funniest Sitcom Characters of All Time.

 Derek Zoolander, Zoolander series (Ben Stiller)

 He may not know left from right, but Derek Zoolander is more than just really, really, ridiculously good looking: He's really, really, ridiculously funny, too—even though he surely isn't aware of it.
 Between gasoline fights and "eugoogalies," he manages to bungle basic multiplication, fall in love with a (much smarter) journalist, and take down an insidious fashion maven.
 And he does it all while showing off an impressive portfolio of signature modeling poses.
 One look?
 We don't think so.
 And if you're looking for some jokes to tell yourself, here are the 75 Jokes That Are So Bad They're Actually Funny.